top of page

 Implementing content governance, which puts your content strategy plans into action, can increase your marketing team’s productivity by tracking content development to eliminate redundancies.
 It can improve the performance of your content by helping you assign the best marketer or team to create each piece, increasing content relevancy for the target audience and therefore content performance.
 And high-performing content can help demonstrate marketing ROI.

 Content governance is a set of guidelines that determine why, when, and how your marketing content is created.
+It entails establishing strategic guidelines, processes, and standards that ensure the content is aligned with the brand's voice, goals, and regulatory requirements.
 It can be as simple as an editorial calendar that outlines which content is published when and a shared drive for collaborating on that content.
-Or it can be a complex set of instructions – brand guidelines, content development best practices, asset templates, content maps, etc. – and a dedicated Content Management System (CMS).
+Or it can be a more complex systematic framework that guides the creation, management, and control of all content-related assets.

 How you structure your content governance will likely be defined by factors such as your content goals and the size of your marketing department.
 There are content governance resources such as guides, templates, forms and checklists freely available on the web, so don’t feel you have to start from scratch.
 But whatever approach you come up with, you’ll want to make sure that your content governance system is designed to help the marketing team address the following questions: